 BS&MF Principal Contacts

-- Invitation to Potential Volunteers from BS&MF as we continue to build up the volunteer team.
+- Invitation to Potential Volunteers from BS&MF as built up the volunteer team.

-- Pages of files of objects exported from Museum Modes database (medium resolution jpegs of each page of the files of objects exported for the Interpretation Project from the Museum’s Modes database).
+- Pages of files of objects exported from Museum Modes and other databases (medium resolution jpegs of each page of the files of objects exported for the Interpretation Project from the Museum’s Modes and other databases).

 - Process for delivery of outputs to y Gaer from the Interpretation Project.

 - Layout of Museum & Art Gallery - Brecon and Brycheiniog Galleries and Ground floor plan of the Museum & Art Gallery.